-- Score sheet Team list: fourteen (14) players twelve (12) regular + two (2) liberos - Score sheet Team list: thirteen (13) players eleven (11) regular + two (2) liberos - Score sheet Team list: twelve (12) players twelve (12) regular + zero (0) liberos - Score sheet Team list: twelve (12) players eleven (11) regular + one (1) libero - Score sheet Team list: twelve (12) players ten (10) regular + two (2) liberos - 4.6.5 Each continental confederation must confirm to the FIVB, in writing, the final list of teams that have registered for the continental championship no later than 30 November of the year preceding the next respective Under Age World Championship (therefore, continental championship entries should close no later than 15 November). - 4.6.6 National Federations having debts towards the FIVB or the respective Confederation for prior editions of a competition are not allowed to register for the next edition of the same competition.
+- a.
+Score sheet Team list: fourteen (14) players twelve (12) regular + two (2) liberos - b.
+Score sheet Team list: thirteen (13) players eleven (11) regular + two (2) liberos - c.
+Score sheet Team list: twelve (12) players twelve (12) regular + zero (0) liberos - d.
+Score sheet Team list: twelve (12) players eleven (11) regular + one (1) libero

+- e.
+Score sheet Team list: twelve (12) players ten (10) regular + two (2) liberos - 4.6.9 Each continental confederation must confirm to the FIVB, in writing, the final list of teams that have registered for the continental championship no later than 31 May of the year preceding the next respective Age Group World Championship (therefore, continental championship entries should close no later than 15 May). - 4.6.10 National Federations having debts towards the FIVB or the respective Confederation for prior editions of a competition are not allowed to register for the next edition of the same competition.